mrkaleArduinoLib/gbj_appbucket/README.md

 ## getDuration()

 #### Description
-The method returns duration in seconds of the current rainfall.
+The method returns duration of the current rainfall in seconds.
-- The duration is calculated as a time period between the very first and very last bucket tip of a rainfall regardless the time, when a rainfall finish has been detected.
+* The duration is calculated as a time period between the very first and very last bucket tip of a rainfall regardless the time, when a rainfall finish has been detected.
-- During the pending rainfall its duration is suitable for publishing to the IoT platform as telemetry.
-- After a rainfall finish the rain duration is reset to zero.
+* After a rainfall finish the rain duration is reset to zero.

 #### Syntax
     unsigned int getDuration()